-Board Members as well as Executive Directors receive no remuneration.
+Board Members representing a Member as well as Executive Directors receive no remuneration for their role as such (being a member of the Board of Directors or of the Executive Committee).
 Only Independent Directors receive a fixed but modest cash amount per year which is approved by the General Meeting for the current financial year.
 No variable nor incentive programs are included for any Board member.

-Members of Advisory Committees receive no additional compensation, fixed or variable, for their contribution to the Mutual.
+Members of Advisory Committees receive no additional compensation, fixed or variable, for their contribution to the Mutual, unless agreed upon by the Board of Directors for committee members that are considered independent from the Mutual.